pagkly/Zed/Investopedia3/How Organizational Structures Work.md

 ## The Bottom Line

 There are entire fields of study based on how to optimize and best structure organizations to be the most effective and productive.
-Senior leaders should consider a variety of factors before [deciding which type of organization is best for their business](https://www.investopedia.com/articles/personal-finance/120915/which-type-organization-best-your-business.asp), including the business goals, industry, and culture of the company.
+Senior leaders should consider a variety of factors before [[deciding which type of organization is best for their business]](https://www.investopedia.com/articles/personal-finance/120915/which-type-organization-best-your-business.asp), including the business goals, industry, and culture of the company.